ZGG2016/hadoop-website/General/Cluster Setup.md

 ### 4.2、Configuring the Hadoop Daemons

-<font color="grey">This section deals with important parameters to be specified in the given configuration files:</font>
+> This section deals with important parameters to be specified in the given configuration files:

 #### 4.2.1、etc/hadoop/core-site.xml